+If it becomes necessary for staff to utilize their personal vehicle to transport individuals (including managers and CSS staff members), staff must first complete a Personal Vehicle Use Request form, attach their proof of auto insurance and current registration, and receive written approval from the Director of HR/CEO/owner.
 Staff who transport in their personal vehicle are NOT covered by our fleet insurance.
 All staff who transport individuals in care in their personal vehicle are required to carry a copy of their current driver's license.
-For staff to transport individuals in their own private vehicles, a copy of current vehicle insurance must also be provided to LifePath's administration at each renewal for the employee record.
 Staff MUST maintain current vehicle insurance, registration, inspection, and maintenance in order to transport individuals in their own vehicles.
 Staff are encouraged to carry full coverage with at least \$50,000 or \$100,000 Liability for bodily injury.
-There must be a first aid kit in the vehicle with the individual, as well as emergency information.
-Information must be kept out of plain sight to ensure an individuals' confidentiality is protected.
-Staff and individuals must use a working seat belt.
+There must be a first aid kit in the vehicle with the individual, as well as the Emergency information page.
+Information must be kept out of plain sight to ensure individuals' confidentiality is protected.
+Staff and Individuals must use a working seat belt.
 Failure to do so could result in corrective action including termination.